-The client wanted to develop their own line of products.
-A product the client was interested in having BPI develop was a diaper rash cream, also known as a barrier cream.
-The client was presently purchasing a variety of brands, and most were sourced from Asia.
-To reduce development time, BPI will often ask clients to send a sample product with roughly the same specifications as the kind of product they would like developed.
-In this case, BPI’s client submited a product developed by an Asian company for BPI’s review.
+A few years ago,a customer contacted BPI Labs and indicated interest in a domestically made diaper rash cream, also known as a barrier cream.
+The customer was presently purchasing a variety of barrier cream brands, and most were sourced from Asia.
+BPI will often ask clients to send a sample product with roughly the same specifications as the kind of product they would like developed so that the laboratory can replicate a customer’s preferred product qualities and reduce development time.
+In this case, BPI’s client submitted a product developed by an Asian company for BPI’s review.

-These barrier cream formulations are a low technology composition.
-Most barrier creams are petrolatum with dispersed zinc oxide.
-As an anecdote, the amount of zinc contained within the formulation was not indicated on the outside of the packaging of the current supplier’s product, despite the barrier cream being an over-the-counter drug.
+These barrier cream formulations are a low-technology composition containing mostly petrolatum with dispersed zinc oxide.
+The zinc oxide in barrier creams is the active ingredient responsible for the product’s efficacy in its application to the body.
+The petrolatum is used primarily for the suspension and delivery of the active ingredient, and incidentally causes the product to have similar performance characteristics with a petroleum jelly.
+As an anecdote, the amount of zinc contained within the sample barrier cream we were given was not indicated on the outside of the packaging of the current supplier’s product, despite the barrier cream being an over-the-counter drug.

 Here are some related guides and posts that you might enjoy next.